-Adjust the test load on the indenter to the specified value or the value agreed by the interested parties.
+Adjust the test load to the value agreed by the interested parties.

 Several paint systems of different hardnesses can be compared within one series by measuring all the systems with the same load despite the fact that not all the indentation depths are within 25 % of the coating thickness.
 If this is done, it shall be reported in the test report.